tudaga/LabelCorrection/README.md

 # HiDDEN: A machine learning label refinement method for detection of disease-relevant populations in case-control single-cell transcriptomics

+This repo contains:
+* a python library *hiddensc*
+* a guided tutorial to get you started on identifying subtle state changes across conditions in your single-cell data
-This repo contains all the code neccesary to reproduce all analyses and figures in our [preprint](https://www.biorxiv.org/content/10.1101/2023.01.06.523013v1).
+* all the code neccesary to reproduce all analyses and figures in our [preprint](https://www.biorxiv.org/content/10.1101/2023.01.06.523013v1).
-This is a bleeding edge version 🔪.
-A guided tutorial is WIP.
-The creator and maintainer of this method and codebase is on maternity leave.
-Please allow ample time to respond to questions and requests.

 ## What is HiDDEN?
 ![Figure 1](media/Figure1.jpeg)